Jayleaf/chive-tool/README.md

 - `cd` to the directory where you downloaded `chive-tool.exe` to.
 Ex: `cd C:\Users\talls\Downloads\tool`
 - Type `chive-tool.exe` into the terminal
 - After the program finishes, make sure the "Completed" count is accurate.
 If not, notify me.
-- Head to https://stardb.gg/en/achievement-tracker/import and upload the output file (should be in the same directory/folder as the downloaded exe)
+- ~~Head to https://stardb.gg/en/achievement-tracker/import and upload the output file (should be in the same directory/folder as the downloaded exe)~~ Import is no longer functional.
+Maybe they don't like my scanner :p
 - Everything should be accurate!
 Do double check to ensure all chives are properly checked.

 ## Functionality